Philadelphia, Wilmington and Baltimore Railroad Bridge No. 1: Post-abandonment (1977–present)

 An unknown party purchased the bridge in 1987.

 In 2012, Philadelphia Mayor Michael Nutter proposed to return the bridge to service as a part of the Schuylkill River Trail, a bike trail.
 Under the proposal, the bridge would be raised some 33 ft so that boats — in particular, a towboat used to bring oil barges to the Trigen power plant upstream — could pass without swinging it open.

 In May 2016, councilmember Kenyatta Johnson introduced a bill in Philadelphia City Council to allow the city to acquire the bridge and some surrounding land from Conrail.

 In November 2017, Conrail transferred ownership of the bridge to the City of Philadelphia, which planned a $13 million project to replace the truss with a bike-trail structure.
 To be named "Conrail Crossing", the new bridge would be erected under the direction of architecture and engineering firm Amman & Whitney.
 As originally proposed in 2012, the approaches would be raised so that the trail bridge would leave clearance for river traffic.
 The new bridge was to be completed in 2018.

 On August 23, 2018, the bridge's truss and superstructure were demolished, leaving the pilings as a foundation for the planned bike-pedestrian bridge.
 The anticipated completion of the bridge shifted to 2019.
 More delays followed.
 Keisha McCarty-Skelton, a spokesperson for the city government's Department of Streets, told the Philadelphia Inquirer that the delays were caused by “typical construction issues,” truss design and fabrication issues, and pandemic-related supply chain delays that “affected procurement of project materials such as truss steel and movable bridge steel machinery.”
 In 2020, a barge collided with the bridge, causing a legal fight over liability.
 Later, several parts fabricated for the bridge in Coatesville, Pennsylvania, were damaged by wind in a storm.

 In June 2023, completion of the bridge, now named Schuylkill Crossing, was expected in summer 2024.
 In October 2024, completion was expected in mid-2025.
 In July 2025, the last of the new bridge's truss sections was set into place; the final work of joining the sections and pouring the concrete deck was expected to be done late in the year.
+By year's end, the expected opening date was "winter 2025/2026".